tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step3_system_design.md

   total_contribution      TEXT
 );
 CREATE INDEX idx_id ON Ideas (id);
 ```

-This SQL is called during SQL intiialization which happened the first time this TApp was deployed.
+This SQL is called during SQL intiialization which happens the first time that this TApp was deployed.

-Later one, when someone create an idea
+Later on when someone creates an idea we have the following logic:

 ```
     let sql = format!(